hydephp/develop/docs/digging-deeper/advanced-markdown.md

 ## Introduction

-Since HydePHP makes heavy use of Markdown there are some extra features and helpers created just for Hyde to make using Markdown even easier!
+Since HydePHP makes heavy use of Markdown there are some extra features and helpers created just for Hyde to make using Markdown even easier, and more powerful!

 ## Raw HTML Tags